Supporting the University of Wisconsin–Madison with Scholarships, Service, Education, and Friendship

 Via Zoom

 You do not need to be a genealogist to join.
 We invite experts and our own members, who share their knowledge and stories, and provide assistance.
-At times, we invite speakers speakers to give presentations on genealogical research or local/state history.
+At times, we invite speakers to give presentations on genealogical research or local/state history.
 Everyone is welcome.

 Surnames Being Researched (PDF)